TelegramMessenger/Telegram-iOS/README.md

 The following features are currently supported:

 1. **Crash Reporting:** If your app crashes, a crash log with the same format as from the Apple Crash Reporter is written to the device's storage.
 If the user starts the app again, they are asked to submit the crash report to HockeyApp.
-This works for both beta and live apps, i.e. those submitted to the App Store.
+This works for both beta and live apps, i.e., those submitted to the App Store.

 2. **User Metrics:** Understand user behavior to improve your app.
 Track usage through daily and monthly active users, monitor crash impacted users, as well as customer engagement through session count.
 You can now track **Custom Events** in your app, understand user actions and see the aggregates on the HockeyApp portal.